DDubiel01/DataLogger/README.md

     - SniperCode uses a list of acceptable names stored on Sheets to ensure loggers are keeping consistent format and mitigating mistakes
 - **Google Sheets Access**
     - Sheets is used as a database for storing snipes.
 Users don't have to worry about accessing and viewing databases and can easily get to the raw data to correct mistakes
+- **Analytics**
+    - Stat breakdowns for the group as a whole and for individual players.
+Users can select which stats they want generated and view the results in a spreadsheet

 ## Installation
 1. Install the requirements.txt file